All Products

 image

-If both VPC A and VPC B are assigned an IPv6 CIDR block, but VPC C is not assigned an IPv6 CIDR, the route tables of the VPCs are configured as described in the following table.
-VPC A and VPC B can communicate with each other over a peering connection in an IPv6 environment.
-VPC C cannot communicate with VPC A or VPC B over IPv6.
+Assume VPC A and VPC B are assigned an IPv6 CIDR block and VPC C is not.
+VPC A and B can establish IPv6 communication through the peering connection, while VPC C is unable to connect with VPC A or B over IPv6.

 Route table